omise/omise-flask-example/README.md

 > A Blueprint object works similarly to a Flask application object, but it is not actually an application.
 > Rather it is a blueprint of how to construct or extend an application.

-In theory, you could extract this blueprint, add more routes, and include it in your own Omise-powered Flask app.
+In theory, you could extract these blueprints and include them in your own Omise-powered Flask app.

 ### Laying Out the Blueprint